infinigrove/SR700-Artisan-PDServer/README.md

     Temperature Command = "/usr/share/artisan/SR700/Roaster_Set_Temp.py {}", Offset = 50, Factor = 5.00
     Fan Command = "/usr/share/artisan/SR700/Roaster_Set_Fan.py {}", Offset = 0, Factor = 0.10

 **Note:** Artisan Sliders range from 0-100 so all controls are based on that scale.
 Temperature scale is 20 = 150, 40 = 250, 60 = 350, 80 = 450, 100 = 550.
-Also, setting the temp below/lower 20 = 150 will cause the roaster to go into colling cycle.
+Also, setting the temp below/lower 20 = 150 will cause the roaster to go into cooling cycle.

 # Configue Artisan Alarms